Weekly study3 hours

-This four-week course will equip international graduates with the skills and understanding that they need in order to navigate and enter their local employment market.
+This two-week course will equip international graduates with the skills and understanding that they need in order to navigate and enter their local employment market.
 It will support them to identify their skills, and how to communicate these effectively to potential employers, as well building an understanding of organisational and workplace culture.

 Week 1 - Getting ready